Codacy supports configuring certain advanced features through a configuration file.

 If you want to disable an engine that needs to be done directly in the Code Patterns page.

-The file name must be ".codacy.yaml" or ".codacy.yml" and should be placed in the root of your project.
+The configuration file name must be ".codacy.yaml" or ".codacy.yml" and should be placed in the root of your repository.

 --- engines: rubocop: